bayar-t/A-Search-Algorithm/README.md

 # A*-Search-Algorithm

 Use "python -m SimpleHTTPServer 8000" to run it locally.
+To access, use localhost:8000.

 If you get a "socket.error: [Errno 48] Address already in use" error, make sure to kill the port before re-using.